mebauer/nyc-flood-data/README.md

 # Appendix

+Table xx: Number of rows with word "flood" by agency, dataset, column name, and column value.
 |    | attribution                                            | name                                                    | column                                | value                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                      |   count |
 |---:|:-------------------------------------------------------|:--------------------------------------------------------|:--------------------------------------|:-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|--------:|
 |  0 | 311                                                    | 311 Service Requests from 2010 to Present               | descriptor                            | Catch Basin Clogged/Flooding (Use Comments) (SC)                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                           |  119031 |